metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 Optional:

-- `analytics_service_memory_quota` (String) AnalyticsServiceMemQuota is the amount of memory that should be allocated to the analytics service.
+- `analytics_service_memory_quota` (Dynamic) AnalyticsServiceMemQuota is the amount of memory that should be allocated to the analytics service.
 This value is per-pod, and only applicable to pods belonging to server classes running the analytics service.
 This field must be a quantity greater than or equal to 1Gi.
 This field defaults to 1Gi.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `auto_compaction` (Attributes) AutoCompaction allows the configuration of auto-compaction, including on what conditions disk space is reclaimed and when it is allowed to run. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction))
 - `auto_failover_max_count` (Number) AutoFailoverMaxCount is the maximum number of automatic failovers Couchbase server will allow before not allowing any more.
 This field must be between 1-3, default 3.
 - `auto_failover_on_data_disk_issues` (Boolean) AutoFailoverOnDataDiskIssues defines whether Couchbase server should failover a pod if a disk issue was detected.